jdauphant/developers-documentation/_scalingo_api/index.md

 --- row ---

-If you try to do an action unallowed in the free trial, you will get an error 402 Payment Required.
+If you try to do an action unauthorized in the free trial, you will get an error 402 Payment Required.

 ||| col |||